 Meaningful questions need to be formulated.
 That means asking questions that can be proven or disproven with reference to evidence.
 The questions must also have significance for the individual investor.
-We believe this requires the experience and knowledge of an objective financial advisory team.
+This requires the experience and knowledge of an objective financial advisory team.